2015 List of nominated titles for the Melva J. Dwyer Award / Liste des publications en nomination pour le Prix Melva J. Dwyer.

 “A member of Painters Eleven, the artists who introduced Abstract Expressionism to Canada in 1953, Town gained his first international recognition for his technically inventive Single Autographic Prints shown at the 1956 Venice Biennale.
 Alfred Barr, director of the Museum of Modern Art, called Town one of the world’s greatest printmakers.
 Also a stylish writer and an erudite critic, Town experimented in countless drawing and painting themes, to the extent that his solo shows looked like group exhibitions.
 His bold, majestic paintings are as powerful as his refined pencil drawings.
 Just months before his death in 1990 he created a suite of portraits of jazz musicians, as accomplished as an artist at the height of his talent….
 Iris Nowell presents a fascinating chronicle of this larger-than-life artist.
 Her text is accompanied by one hundred stunning reproductions of Town’s work from the numerous phases of his epic career.” (from the nomination)

 Jock Macdonald: Evolving Form.
 Michelle Jacques, Linda Jansma and Ian M. Thom, eds.
-(London: Black Dog Publishing, 2014, in conjunction with a Vancouver Art Gallery exhibition).
+(Vancouver and London: Vancouver Art Gallery and Black Dog Publishing, 2014).

 “Macdonald came to British Columbia to teach design at the Vancouver School of Art in 1926 and went on to become an important influence in the history of painting in Canada.
 He was a member of the Painters Eleven and a pioneer abstract painter….
 This catalogue is released to accompany the new retrospective exhibition organized by the Art Gallery of Greater Victoria, the Robert McLaughlin Gallery and the Vancouver Art Gallery.
 This is the first major publication about this artist since 1981 [and] contains new scholarship about this important Canadian painter….contains a facsimile of an important archival document, Macdonald’s diary that he kept during his time living in Nootka. “ (from the nomination)